Management Challenges for Small Businesses in New Zealand

 This might work at low volumes, but it quickly becomes a bottleneck as the business grows.
 Delayed processing, shipping errors, overselling, and missed orders become more frequent.
 An integrated system can automatically record orders, update stock, and trigger fulfilment with minimal manual intervention.

-Spreadsheets are often the starting point for small businesses, but as operations grow, they frequently become a source of problems.
+Spreadsheets are often the starting point for small businesses.
+But as operations grow, they can become a source of problems.

 Common issues include version confusion, inconsistent data across files, and difficulty tracing who changed what and when.
 These limitations increase the risk of errors and make scaling much harder.